Van-Vu/car-behavioral-cloning/writeup_template.md

 #### 1. An appropriate model architecture has been employed

-My model consists of 5 convolution neural networks with 5x5, 3x3 filter sizes and depths between 24 and 64 (model.py lines 73-77).
+- My model consists of 5 convolution neural networks with 5x5, 3x3 filter sizes and depths between 24 and 64 (model.py lines 73-77).

-The model also consists of 4 fully-connected layers depths 120 to 1 (moel.py lines 79-85)
+- The model also consists of 4 fully-connected layers depths 120 to 1 (moel.py lines 79-85)

-The data is normalized in the model using a Keras lambda layer (code line 72).
+- The data is normalized in the model using a Keras lambda layer (line 72).

 #### 2. Attempts to reduce overfitting in the model
-Each convolution layer has L2 regularizer to fight against overfitting Each FC layer has L2 regulizer and dropout (rate 0.5) to fight against overfitting Each FC layer contains dropout layer in order to reduce overfitting (model.py lines 21).
+- Each convolution layer has L2 regularizer to fight against overfitting (line 73 - 77)

+- Each FC layer has L2 regulizer and dropout (rate 0.5) to fight against overfitting (lines 79 - 85)

-The model was trained and validated on different data sets to ensure that the model was not overfitting (model.py code line 112-113).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+- The model was trained and validated on different data sets to ensure that the model was not overfitting (model.py code line 112-113).

+- The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer with learning rate 0.0001 (model.py line 110).
+- The model used an adam optimizer with learning rate 0.0001 (model.py line 110).

 #### 4. Appropriate training data